-In 2021-2022 there are 10 mentoring organisations taking part in HITP: The City of Helsinki, Helsinki Think Company, Metsä Group, University of Helsinki Language Center, Moniheli, Afry, Crown CRO, Finnish Institute for International Affairs and Business Finland.
+In 2022 - 2023 there are 8 mentoring organisations taking part in HITP: The City of Helsinki, Business Finland, Helsinki Think Company, Finnish Institute of International Affairs, FinVector, University of Helsinki Language Center, Optimapharm and Centre for Economic Development, Transport and the Environment.

-The registration for mentoring organisations for the season 2022-2023 is now open.
+The registration for mentoring organisations for the season 2023-2024 will open in spring 2023.

 If you are interested in the mentoring programme, contact us at the Career Services for more information: